-The article, published in Nature Materials by Dan Lou et al from Cornell University, shows a novel way to produce proteins cell-free using DNA hydrogels.
+The article, published in Nature Materials, shows a novel way to produce proteins cell-free using DNA hydrogels.

-Several P-gel micropads can then be transferred into a coupled cell-free extract reaction mix for protein production (see part B of the figure on the right).
+Several P-gel micropads can be transferred into a coupled cell-free extract reaction mix for protein production.

 P-gels have shown very promising results;They can produce several-times times greater protein than regular solutions base cell-free protein synthesis methods.
 The results were consistently good for the 16 different proteins, including membrane proteins and toxic proteins, that the authors tried.